thuban87/hindsight-journal/docs/development/Implementation Plan.md

      * "Migrating annotations...
 50/500".
      * Does NOT use Promise.all across all files.
      *
-     * ATOMICITY: Uses a copy-then-delete pattern with a migration state
+     * ATOMICITY: Uses a simple copy-then-delete approach without crash recovery state:
-     * flag in settings for crash recovery:
-     *   1. Set settings.annotationMigrationInProgress = { from, to, lastProcessedIndex: 0 }
-     *   2. Copy annotations to the target storage in batches,
+     *   1. Copy all annotations to the target storage in batches
-     *      updating lastProcessedIndex after each batch
+     *      using `processWithYielding()` with `onError` and `onProgress`
+     *   2. After all copies succeed, verify count: compare number of
+     *      annotations in target storage against expected count (minus known
+     *      skipped files).
-     *   3. On completion, delete from the source storage
+     *   3. Only if count matches: delete from the source storage.
-     *   4. Clear settings.annotationMigrationInProgress
-     *   On plugin load, check if a migration was interrupted and offer
+     *   4. If count mismatches, log error and show a Notice:
+     *      "Migration completed with warnings — source data preserved."
-     *   to resume from lastProcessedIndex.
+     *
+   No ``lastProcessedIndex`` or ``sourceHash`` resume state is tracked for full migration.
+     *   If migration fails partway, the user retries from scratch.
+ However, the "Retry failed" button in the post-migration summary attempts to migrate ONLY the previously-failed files — this is not resume semantics but a targeted retry of a known-failed subset.
+The retry is safe because ``addAnnotation()`` includes dedup checking (see amendment above), so re-processing already-migrated files is idempotent.
+     *   **Batch size:** Process files in batches of 50 with ``processWithYielding()``.
+     *   Between batches, update the progress Notice: "Migrating annotations...
+150/500".
+     *   This gives the user visual feedback and keeps the UI responsive.
+     *   Crash recovery machinery can be added later if/when the plugin
+     *   goes public and large vaults make partial migration costly.
-     *   Never delete from source until the full migration is confirmed.
+     *   (leave both copies).
+Never delete from source until the full
+     *   migration is verified.
+     *
+     * SINGLE-FILE FAILURE HANDLING: When processFrontMatter() throws for
+     * an individual file (e.g., write conflict from Obsidian Sync, file
+     * locked by another process), skip that file and log the error — do
+     * NOT abort the entire migration.
+After migration completes, show a
+     * summary Notice: "Migrated 497/500 annotations.
+3 files could not
+     * be updated: [file1], [file2], [file3].
+These annotations remain in
+     * the original storage."
+The count verification before source deletion
+     * accounts for known-skipped files.
+Provide a "Retry failed" button
+     * in the summary that attempts to migrate only the previously-failed files.
      */
     async migrateStorage(
         from: 'plugin' | 'frontmatter',
         to: 'plugin' | 'frontmatter'
-    ): Promise<{ migrated: number; errors: string[] }>
+    ): Promise<{ migrated: number; skipped: string[]; errors: string[] }>

     /**
      * Auto-cleanup: runs post-indexing to remove orphaned annotation keys